WATCH THIS VIDEO 1st

-If you haven't already watched the video on the left then please watch this first as it gives a helpful overview.
+If you haven't already seen it then please watch this first as it gives a helpful overview.

 Watch the video for an introduction to the different types of rowing boat.